 - Networking: the number one way people find out about job opportunities is through word of mouth.
 Identify who is in your network: - 1.
-Professors, clinical instructor, and staff in the School of Nursing - 2.
-Fellow classmates - 3.
-Alumni or other professionals in your field of interest - 4.
-Colleagues at your clinical rotations - 5.
-Past employers in the healthcare field - 6.
-Family, friends, neighbors, etc...(you never know who might have a contact for you) - Be open and flexible in terms of the setting, the geographical area you work in, the hours, schedule, etc... - Join professional associations and go to local meetings - Consider volunteering at a site you would like to work at - Take additional CE's that will prepare you for your role and keep you connected to nursing community - Find support.
+Professors, clinical instructors, and fellow classmates - 2.
+Alumni or other professionals in your field of interest - 3.
+Colleagues at your internships - 4.
+Past employers in the healthcare field - 5.
+Family, friends, neighbors, etc...(you never know who might have a contact for you) - Be open and flexible in terms of the setting/population, the geographical area you work in, the hours, schedule, etc... - Join professional associations and go to local meetings - Join the UCSF Alumni linked-in Group - Take additional CE's that will prepare you for your role and keep you connected to the community - Find support.
 It can be difficult to stay motivated during the job search so reach out for help!
 Connect with fellow students to share information and advice and to support each other.
-Also, consider meeting with a career counselor from the Office of Career and Professional Development (OCPD) to discuss your particular situation, brainstorm strategies, practice interviewing and ask about negotiation strategies.
+Also, consider meeting with a career counselor from the Office of Career and Professional Development (OCPD) to discuss your particular situation, brainstorm strategies, have your resume reviewed, and/or practice interviewing.